theandrelima/nornflow/docs/api_reference.md

 ### Class Methods

 #### `load(settings_file: str | None = None, base_dir: Path | None = None, **overrides: Any) -> NornFlowSettings`
 Load settings from a YAML file with automatic resolution and overrides.
+This call resolves relative paths by combining either the discovered settings directory or the explicit `base_dir` with the configured entries.

 **Parameters:**
 - `settings_file`: Path to settings YAML file.
 If None, checks NORNFLOW_SETTINGS env var, then defaults to "nornflow.yaml"
 - `base_dir`: Base directory for resolving relative paths.
-If None, uses the directory containing the settings file
+If None, uses the directory containing the settings file.
+Providing a value overrides the discovery location used by `resolve_relative_paths`.
 - `**overrides`: Additional settings to override YAML values

 **Returns:**
-- `NornFlowSettings` instance with all paths resolved
+- `NornFlowSettings` instance with path fields rewritten relative to the resolved base directory.
+Constructing `NornFlowSettings` directly (without `load`) skips this step and leaves the incoming values untouched.

 ### Key Properties